By Tim Lambert

 Bastinado was beating a person on the soles of their feet with a stick.
 Because the soles of the feet are vulnerable it was very painful.
 Bastinado was commonly used in parts of Asia.

 Beheading is another ancient method of punishment.
 Beheading with a sword or an axe may have been more merciful than hanging but that was not always the case.
 Sometimes several blows were needed to sever the person’s head.
 In England, beheading was normally reserved for the high-born.
-The last person to be beheaded in England was Simon Fraser, Lord Lovat in 1747.
+The last person to be beheaded with a sword in England was Simon Fraser, Lord Lovat in 1747.
+In 1820 five men convicted of treason were sentenced to be hung, drawn, and quartered.
+But the full sentence was not carried out.
+They were hanged until they were dead then beheaded with an axe.

-This punishment meant beating a person across the backside with a bundle of twigs.
-Once a common punishment in schools it could also be imposed by the courts for minor offenses.
-Birching as a punishment for minor crimes was abolished in Britain in 1948.
+This punishment meant beating a person across the backside with a bundle of birch rods.
+Until the 19th century, it was a common punishment in schools.
+In the 19th century and early century, it could also be imposed by the courts as a punishment for certain offences.
+Birching as a punishment for civilians was abolished in Britain in 1948.
 However, it was still used in prisons.
 The birch was last used in a British prison in 1962.
+It was abolished in 1967.

 In England a law of 1531 allowed poisoners to be boiled alive.
 In 1531 a cook called Richard Roose was boiled alive.
 A woman in Kings Lynn who poisoned her employer suffered the same fate in the same year, 1531.
 And in 1542 a woman called Margaret Davy was boiled alive.
 However, the law was repealed in 1547.